AdminVin/W1X-Debloat/README.md

 4. After it completes you will be asked to restart your computer to apply all changes.
 <br>
 <br>
 Alternatively, you can copy the code from the link below.
-Open 'PowerShell ISE' (right click and run as administrator), and paste the code in.
+Then open 'PowerShell ISE' (right click and run as administrator), paste the code in, and run.

 ## How can I trust you?
 The source code is provided in this repository and located here: